selimanac/physics-body-editor/readme.md

 # Physics Body Editor

-Physics Body Editor is originally developed by [Aurelien Ribon](http://www.aurelienribon.com/) and maintained by [MovingBlocks](http://terasology.org) for libGDX loader.
+Physics Body Editor is originally developed by [Aurelien Ribon](http://www.aurelienribon.com/) and maintained by [MovingBlocks](http://terasology.org) for libGDX loader also they add the Gradle build support.

 This is the modified version for Defold Game Engine compatibility.
 I made a lots of breaking changes, improvements, added new functionalities and bug fixes.

-Generic file format is json.
-It is simple to read and can be implemented in any game engine.

 More info and manual is available here: https://selimanac.github.io/physics-body-editor/